patcorwin/fossil/README.md

 ## Requirements

 Get Qt.py from here https://github.com/mottosso/Qt.py/blob/master/Qt.py
-Place it in a scripts folder (adjacent to the motiga folder is fine).
+Place it in a scripts folder (adjacent to the pdil folder is fine).
 This beautiful file makes supporting Maya's change to PySide2 in 2017 painless.

 ## Installation
-Download, unzip and put the "motiga" folder in one of your Maya script folders.
+Download, unzip and put the "pdil" folder in one of your Maya script folders.

 ## Philosophy
 Making rigs manually is cumbersome and tedious because it takes many actions to follow through on a single decision.
 When you have 3 joints: Shoulder, Elbow and Wrist, you probably are making an arm, and you probably want IK and FK controls for it.
 But when creating rigs by hand, you name these joints, then name similar chains to control these joints, then name the controllers to match.